OpenSO2/so2control/src/webcam/readme.md

 * ``int webcam_get`` - gets a single webcam image and fills a supplied buffer
 * ``int webcam_uninit`` - does clean up and deinitialize the webcam

-Currently, only two "cameras" are supported:
+Currently, only three "cameras" are supported:

 * ucam 1 (and probably 2), a small UART camera
+* elpcam, the most powerfull webcam in the world
-* mock, which is not actually a camera, but a stub returning prerecorded data (useful for testing)
+* mock, which is not actually a camera, but a stub returning

+prerecorded data (useful for testing)

 To implement a new webcam driver simply copy the `mock` folder,